RoadieHQ/marketing-site/content/docs/custom-plugins/connectivity/broker/index.md

 };
 ```

+Within this simple component we are using the built-in `useApi` hook to identify two different APIs to use within our plugin, namely `discoveryApi` and `errorApi`.
+DiscoveryApi gives us the ability to discover needed Roadie endpoints, the job of the errorApi is to display errors.
+Take a closer looks at what APIs are available and their usage examples in the [available APIs page](/docs/custom-plugins/available-apis).

+In this case the important bits from the above code snippet can be found from within the `useAsync` hook.
+We are using the `discoveryApi` to identify a Roadie endpoint called `proxy`, and we are enhancing that proxyUrl with a suffix `broker` as well as the broker token we defined as an environment variable when we started our Broker client.

+Using that constructed URL, we fire off a fetch request and cross our fingers.
+It should hit our broker client endpoint running on our local machine once the plugin is running on our Roadie instance.

-We'll spin up a development server of my plugin bundle and register the plugin and it's components to our Roadie instance.
+We'll spin up a development server of the plugin bundle and register the plugin and its components to our Roadie instance.
 If you don't know how to do this, take a look at our [examples how to get started](/docs/custom-plugins/getting-started/#4-develop-your-plugin).

 Because we are still experimenting, it is better to register our `Card` component to a preview entity.
 This way we don't bother other users with a potentially broken plugin while we are still working on it.
 Navigate to `Tools` -> `Preview Entities` and construct a new entity that has the annotation that you are expecting to use with the plugin.
 In our case I have decided to call the annotation `roadie.io/artifactory-item`.